AweSamCode/pacman/README.md

-# pacman
+# PacMan
-Exercise on a pacman animation that moves back and forth.
+> Exercise on a pacman animation that moves back and forth.
 ## PacMan Animation
 > This is my **first** project with code that I'm submitting with GitHub.
 It's quite exciting to think about all the project that are soon to come thanks to the **amazing** people at MIT | Xpro online bootcamp.
 ### Installation